Stumpii/EDAPGui/docs/Waypoint.md

                                             # Note: System Colonisation Ships are bookmarked at the Gal Map level, so would be 'Sta' above.
         "GalaxyBookmarkNumber": 6,          # The bookmark index within the type specified above.
                                             #   Set to 0 or -1 if bookmarks are not used.
-        "StationName": "",                  # The destination name (station name, FC name etc.
-                                            #   If blank and no bookmark is set, then the waypoint is complete when reaching the system.
         "SystemBookmarkType": "Fav",        # The System Map bookmark type.
 May be:
                                             #   'Fav' or '' - Favorites
                                             #   'Bod' - Body